Is my sexual fetish a problem?

 “I feel really weird even saying it because I’m a girl, but I have this fetish and it’s the only way I can get off during sex.
 I’m not sure if that’s weird or not.
 My girlfriend seems okay with it, but I’m just wondering if it’s normal or if it could be a problem?”

+It’s great that you are here asking these questions!
+It can feel isolating to be worried about your own fantasies and whether they are “abnormal”.
 First, it’s important to know that everyone has their own unique likes and dislikes when it comes to sex–regardless of gender, sexuality, and/or biology.
 For some people having a fetish is a normal and healthy part of their sex life.
+It’s not always something that people openly talk about and so it makes sense that folks might have questions about whether their fetish is normal and okay.

 Culturally, we often use the word “fetish” similarly with “sexual fantasy.”
 Sometimes “fetish” is also used to describe sexual behaviors someone really enjoys.
 These are not necessarily the same things, even though there is often overlap.
 Fetish usually means a hyperfocused on a situation or object of interest that it is necessary for sexual pleasure.
 Sexual fantasy is more like scenarios we like to think about that also helps with sexual arousal and/or satisfaction.